jez/blog/source/_posts/2016-03-09-sml-dev-setup.markdown

 2. Type `use "foo.sml";` or `CM.make "sources.cm";` at the REPL

 Don't get me wrong; this works, but there's a better way.
 Being responsible CLI-citizens, we should always be looking for ways to tab-complete.
-Let's do this by changing our workflow:
+We can easily get tab-completion on the filename by changing our workflow:

 1. Run `sml foo.sml` or `sml -m sources.cm`

 Look at that!
 We've,

 - dropped a step (having to launch the REPL first), and
-- introduced tab completion into our workflow (because the shell has filename completion)
+- introduced tab completion (because the shell has filename completion)

 It's the little things, but they add up.